pandelislag/todo/README.md

 ### The challenge

 This is my first try to create something that includes javascript.
-The challenge is to build out a todo list and understanding core concepts around the programming language.
+The challenge is to build  a todo list and understanding  concepts around Javascript.

 ### Links